accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 If the player does not allow a second audio track to be included for audio description, a link (or button) to an alternative video with audio description is a satisfactory alternative feature.
 The same applies to closed captions: if the video does not have closed captions that can be activated and deactivated, the presence of an alternative video with closed captions (available via a link or a button) is a satisfactory alternative.

 **Note:** If there is no sound in a time-based media, there is no point in adding a sound activation/deactivation feature.
 However, if this functionality is present and requires a text alternative to be understood by certain users, then it should be given one since the user is likely to access it and want to activate it.

+#### Visible text

+Text displayed as a visible text on the screen within a button or link.

+Text displayed as a label for a form field.

+This text can be text or an image containing text.

 #### Voice-based services